-Prerequisite: Satisfactory completion of ESL 041 and ESL 043 or placement by the GWC ESL assessment process.
+Prerequisite: Satisfactory completion of ESL 041A-B and ESL 043A-B or placement by the GWC ESL assessment process.

-Advisory: Concurrent enrollment in ESL 052 and/or ESL 053.
+Advisory: Concurrent enrollment in ESL 052A-B and/or ESL 053A-B.

 Fifth in a series of seven levels.
 High intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
 In the course students will focus on the more difficult adjective and adverbial clauses; past and future perfect tenses; expository writing patterns, such as cause and effect and comparison and contrast; inference and tone in reading; and listening without visual clues.
 At the completion of the course, they will have emerging control of expository forms, of tone, and of providing contextual clues.
-Four hours lecture per week.
+Four hours lecture and two hours non-lecture per week.
 Letter grade only.
 (Not applicable to A.A. degree.)

-ENGLISH AS A SECOND LANGUAGE 052 - 2 Units ESL Reading/Writing, Level 5
+ENGLISH AS A SECOND LANGUAGE 052A-B - 2 Units ESL Reading/Writing, Level 5

-Advisory: Satisfactory completion of ESL 041 and/or ESL 042 and/or concurrent enrollment in ESL 051 and/or ESL 053.
+Advisory: Satisfactory completion of ESL 041A-B and/or ESL 042A-B and/or concurrent enrollment in ESL 051A-B and/or ESL 053A-B.